leon4rd/test/README.md

-## Why is the ocean always blue?
-Because the shore never waves back.
+## Why was the picture sent to prison?
+It was framed.